 As indicated above, the factual circumstances of the four selected cases on which materials have been submitted differ markedly, as have the responses of the international community at large.
-As various commentators have already found, the normative guidance provided by the 1978 and 1983 Vienna Conventions has proved to be rather limited: the conventions provide for a common vocabulary, but they hardly amount to a stable set of clear-cut rules to be applied in cases of State succession.
-It remains to be seen, then, to what extent the practice gathered by the CAHDI may contribute to conceptual and legal clarification.
+It remains to be seen to what extent the practice gathered by the CAHDI may contribute to conceptual and legal clarification.
 The following three chapters (plus a short conclusion) will indicate in what respects the collected practice of the Member States of the Council of Europe contributes to the law on State succession and recognition.